Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 75,798, 29,697 total housing units (homes and apartments), and a median house value of $252,593, Iowa City real estate is some of the most expensive in Iowa, although Iowa City home values aren't among America's most expensive.
+With 75,798 people, 29,697 houses or apartments, and a median cost of homes of $245,410, Iowa City real estate is some of the most expensive in Iowa, although Iowa City home values aren't among America's most expensive.